ruifranco/odoo-addons/repository_manager/README.md

 [ DESCRIPTION ]

-In this very early stage, this module will only let you create a README file to be used in a repository manager.
+- creates a README file to be used in repositories to tell people what the module is all about

-It uses the info on the module to create the file and saves it in the module's folder.
+- packs a module as well as its dependencies so that it can be deployed anywhere

-Check the Repository tab inside any module's form.
+This module assumes you have ZIP installed in your system.

 [ MENUS ]